pallets/flask/docs/extensiondev.rst

 a requirement because many people will use patterns like the :ref:`app-factories` pattern to create their application as needed to aid unittests and to support multiple configurations.
-Because of that it is crucial that your application supports that kind of behaviour.
+Because of that it is crucial that your application supports that kind of behavior.

 Most importantly the extension must be shipped with a `setup.py` file and registered on PyPI.
 Also the development checkout link should work so